European Emigrant

 RESEARCH PHOTOS

-Village research ↑ James and Volodya of EEH seek memories of past times.
-"How many children did they have?"
+Field research ↑ James and Volodya of EEH seek memories of past times in a Russian village.
+"What were the names of their children?"
 "Where were they moved to?"

-Soviet Bloc archives ↑ Sniezhana of EEH examines records of Bulgarian prisoners interred in Nazi work camps.
+Archives research ↑ Sniezhana of EEH examines records of Bulgarians imprisoned in Nazi labour camps.

 Example: A Siberian Case

-The decedent died in 2019 reportedly with no heirs.
+The property owner died in 1979 reportedly with no heirs.
 Our research discovered that his grandfather had a half brother named Grigoriy KORNEEV.
 The following letter by EEH describes our solution to the case:

 Example: A Siberian Case

-The decedent died in 2019 reportedly with no heirs.
+The property owner died in 1979 reportedly with no heirs.
 Our research discovered that his grandfather had a half brother named Grigoriy KORNEEV.
 The following letter by EEH describes our solution to the case:

 ...According to Vladimir Dahl’s magnum opus, Explanatory Dictionary of the Living Great Russian Language, the definition of “selo” is “A place built and settled by peasants in which there is a church, and sometimes selo consists of many scattered derevnyas all belonging to one congregation and one church.”